ScottLogic/blog/_posts/2025-10-13-tracking-the-carbon-footprint-of-content.md

 - Smarter web design to optimise websites so users find information quickly.
 - Strategic deployment of CDNs to reduce energy use by minimising the physical distance data travels.
 - Selecting CDN providers with strong environmental policies and a commitment to renewable energy

-Other practical steps us as individuals can take:

-- Switching to a greener energy provider
+- Regular media cleanup: films, videos and photos accumulate quickly and take up storage
 - Unsubscribing from unwanted emails as each email has a carbon footprint ([3kg CO2e per year per person, or 12 million tonnes CO2e globally](https://profilebooks.com/wp-content/uploads/wpallimport/files/PDFs/9781788163811_preview.pdf))
-- Regularly deleting the media no longer needed: films, videos and photos accumulate quickly and take up storage
-- Reflecting on social media habits
-- Questioning the need for AI assistance.
-When using AI tools, consult our [guide](https://www.techcarbonstandard.org/guides/reduce-ai-emissions), which contains information on prompt engineering and other strategies to minimise emissions.